kronicle114/kitty_mobile_server/README.md

 # Kitty Server Mobile

+I'm using MERN for my server tech stack.

 To-do

 1. Protec cats endpoint so only the user can add, delete, and change their cats